 has a house brand shampoo that works good, and it isn't too expensive.

 - Don't let your friends live with dirty carpet!
 Tweet these tips for them!
 Tweet

-- Find out if carpet shampooers are worth it.
+- Considering a purchase of your own carpet cleaning machine?
+Find out if carpet shampooers are worth it.

 See more on "Cleaning Carpets" in The Dollar Stretcher Community

 Share your thoughts about this article with the editor.

 - 5 simple and affordable luxuries for your home